bvillasen/blog/_posts/2018-05-02-gas_internal_energy_DE_floor.md

 categories: cholla
 ---

+##Effect of applying a lower limit in the internal energy

-## Physical mean Internal Energy vs. redshift
+### Physical mean Internal Energy vs. redshift

 **Using DUAL ENERGY**

 Also applying a lower limit to the internal Energy ( floor ) at $$u=2.0 km^2/s^2$$